 - In case of change of personal or civil status information of the applicant has changed, an extract in English from the Swedish Tax Board’s Population Register (Skatteverket) must be provided, reflecting the changes in the data, with the stamp and signature of the issuer.

 Estonian passport / ID card for a child

 Before you submit your first passport application or ID card request, you need to ascertain if the birth of your child has been entered in the Estonian Population Register.
-The birth of a child can be entered into the Estonian Population Register at the Estonian Embassy in Stockholm, which has to be followed by a statement from the Swedish Tax Board’s Population Register (personbevist), which shows the birth of a child, the data of guardians and parents.
+The birth of a child can be entered into the Estonian Population Register at the Estonian Embassy in Stockholm, which has to be followed by a statement from the Swedish Tax Board’s Population Register (child´s personbevis), which shows the birth of a child, the data of parents or guardians.
 PS!
-The extract must be in English, provided with the stamp of the Swedish Tax Office and the name and signature of the issuer and affixed to the Apostille, which can be attached to the document in Swedish Notaries.
-Contact notaries in Stockholm West can be found at the following link: http://www.lansstyrelsen.se/Stockholm/Sv/manniska-och-samhalle/notarius-publicus/Pages/default.aspx.
+The extract must be in English, provided with the stamp of the Swedish Tax Office and the name and signature of the issuer.
 Please attach a copy of the Estonian identity document of the parent and your contact information, including the e-mail, to the extract.
-Documents can be sent by regular mail at: Estlands Ambassad, BOX 26076, 100 41 Stockholm or submitted with a passport application at the embassy.
+Documents can be sent by regular mail at: Estlands Ambassad, BOX 26076, 100 41 Stockholm, or submitted with a passport application at the embassy.

 In order to apply for an Estonian citizen’s passport and ID-card at the embassy, it is necessary to provide:

 - Fill in standard application form (pdf)